oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

     {context-url}#$ref

-If a response is one entity reference, `$ref` is the context URL fragment.
+If a response is a single entity reference, `$ref` is the context URL fragment.

 ::: example